Van Helsing (video game): Plot

-The year is 1887, Van Helsing is in Paris pursuing Dr. Jekyll after he had murdered many men, women, children and a few goats.
-Prior to confrontation Dr. Jekyll, using the attic of Notre-Dame de Paris as a lab and a hideout, drank a concoction to transform to Mr. Hyde, becoming bigger, stronger, faster and retaining his memory.
-Just prior to the ensuing conflict Mr. Hyde teases Helsing as to him chasing his memories, conveying history between the two and to Helsing not knowing his past.
+The year is 1887, Van Helsing is in Paris pursuing Dr. Jekyll after he had murdered several men, women, children, goats, and poultry.
+Prior to confrontation, Dr. Jekyll, using the attic of Notre-Dame de Paris as a lab and a hideout, drank a concoction to transform to Mr. Hyde, becoming bigger, stronger, faster and retaining his memory.
+Just prior to the ensuing conflict, Mr. Hyde teases Helsing as to him chasing his memories, conveying history between the two and to Helsing not knowing his past.
 Helsing battles with and ultimately defeats Mr. Hyde by throwing him out of the window of the church.
-He is assigned to pursue Dracula by the Holy Order, to track down a woman named Anna Velarious as she can help, but is warned of the outnumbering dead.
-This section plays out exactly like it does in the movie, FYI.
+He is assigned to pursue Dracula by the Holy Order, to track down a woman named Anna Velarious, as she can help, but is warned of the outnumbering dead.